Single dose oral ibuprofen for acute postoperative pain in adults

 Oral analgesics are used for acute pain relief in adults following surgery.
 The aim of this overview of Cochrane Reviews was to summarise all available data (from existing reviews) on the efficacy (including benefits and harms) of single dose oral analgesics in acute postoperative pain.

-Adults, Both sexes, Conflict, Ear, Earthquake, Extreme violence, Genitourinary and gynaecologic diseases, Health, Injuries (all), Maternal and perinatal health, nose, Orthopedic injuries, Other injuries, Pain and anaesthesia, throat and eye diseases
+Adults, Both sexes (for groups of both male and female persons), Conflict, Ear nose throat and eye conditions, Earthquake, Extreme violence/Accidents, Genitourinary and gynaecologic conditions, Health, Injuries (all), Maternal and perinatal health, Orthopedic injuries, Other injuries, Pain and anaesthesia